All Episodes

 But here's Cavuto.

-Go ahead, bit by bit, sort of shove it back in the president's face, but not ignore the president is uh what Rush Limbaugh advocates.
+He says in this Pat Roberts senator from Kansas, go ahead, bit by bit, sort of shove it back in the president's face, but not ignore the president is what Rush Limbaugh advocates.

-How do you get I'm saying ignore the president from the mandate is stop Obama.
+I'm saying ignore the president from the mandate is stop Obama.

 No, it's not personally frustrating.

-The point here is I've been doing this 25 years.
+The point here is, I've been doing this 25 years.

 Look, it's been six years since I said I hope he fails.